top of page

 Accommodation on Offer

 There are several meeting rooms, the largest of which holds approximately 80 people.
+Food is freshly made onsite with a range of options and catering to a range of dietary requirements.

 WhatsApp Image 2023-07-17 at 08.47.13.jpeg